zhiwei2017/named_enum/docs/source_code.rst

             Collective method to return the values of the attribute `first` from all the enumeration items.

-            :param as_tuple: bool: returns a tuple of the values if True; otherwise returns a generator
+            :param as_tuple: returns a tuple of the values if True; otherwise returns a generator
-            :return: tuple of different types/ generator
+            :type as_tuple: bool
+            :return: corresponding values of the field `first` in all enumeration items
+            :rtype: tuple_, Generator_

             .. code-block:: python